hashicorp/terraform-provider-vsphere/website/docs/r/virtual_machine.html.markdown

 * `size` - (Required) The size of the disk, in GB.
 Must be a whole number.

 * `unit_number` - (Optional) The disk number on the storage bus.
-The maximum value for this setting is the value of the controller count times the controller capacity (15 for SCSI, 30 for SATA, and 2 for IDE).
+The maximum value for this setting is the value of the controller count times the controller capacity (15 for SCSI or 64 for PVSCSI, 30 for SATA, and 2 for IDE).
 Duplicate unit numbers are not allowed.
 Default `0`, for which one disk must be set to.

 * `datastore_id` - (Optional) The [managed object reference ID][docs-about-morefs] for the datastore on which the virtual disk is placed.
 The default is to use the datastore of the virtual machine.
 See the section on [virtual machine migration](#virtual-machine-migration) for information on modifying this value.